-Don’t Drink & Drive – The Facts
+Don’t Drink & Drive: The Facts – Did You Know?

 Someone gets injured in an alcohol-related car accident every 90 seconds in the United States.
 Driving while under the influence is not dangerous only for the impaired driver; other motorists and pedestrians are put at serious risk, too.